Man, oh man, I just can't, you know, I am not allowed even the slightest error.

 This is not the 1940s.

-They they all they can do is hear about that, but they didn't live it, so they have no real basis of comparison.
+All they can do is hear about that, but they didn't live it, so they have no real basis of comparison.

 In their world, this kind of stuff doesn't happen.

-That's what Kerry means, by the way, and Obama when they, hey, this is 21st century, this 19th century crap doesn't happen anymore.
+That's what Kerry means, by the way, and Obama when they, hey, this is the 21st century, this 19th century crap doesn't happen anymore.

-Where's Putin gonna wake up?
+When's Putin going to wake up?

 So in a lot of people's minds, Hitler, not possible.

-The Russian czar is not possible.
+The Russian czars, well, not possible.

 We're too globally connected with Twitter and the internet.

-It just it didn't happen.
+It just, it didn't happen.

 So they just scrub it from their minds.